mentat-collective/Leva.cljs/README.md

 ## Quickstart

-Install `Leva.cljs` into your Clojurescript project using the instructions at its Clojars page:
+Install `Leva.cljs` into your ClojureScript project using the instructions at its Clojars page:

 [![Clojars Project][clojars]][clojars-url]